b51499/repos/readme.txt

-this file is used to check remote git.
+This file is used to check remote git.